 The key is setting and agreeing on your monthly budget, and holding each other accountable to remain on track.

-Some financial institutions, like Citizens Bank, have goal-based savings accounts and programs that offer incentives if you meet specific savings achievements.
+Some financial institutions have goal-based savings accounts and programs that offer incentives if you meet specific savings achievements.

 The plan you set at the beginning of your marriage is not cast in stone.
 It’s important to regularly check on the progress the two of you are making to determine if you’re on track or if you need to make changes.
 Perhaps the two of you made great progress paying down your student loan debt since you last revisited your plan; does that mean there’s more room in the budget for something fun?

 “I think it’s important to revisit your plan with some frequency,” Keister says.
 “Your life can take many unexpected twists and turns, and it’s important to incorporate them.
 It also is a great time to have conversation around whether any of your goals have changed, or if you’d like to add new ones.”

 Having a stated plan around your finances — and discussing it regularly — can really help a couple become financially fit.

 We are committed to helping you bank better by providing personalized solutions.
 Our dedicated colleagues can help you find the right product to match your needs.
 To learn more, please call 1-877-360-2472, visit us online, or Ask a Citizen at your nearest Citizens Bank branch.

 The zip code you entered is served by Citizens One, the brand name for Citizens Bank's lending business outside of our 11‑state branch footprint.
 Under the Citizens One brand we offer Auto Loans, Credit Cards, Mortgages, Personal Loans and Student Loans.
 To learn more, please visit: